t-padma/t-padma.github.io/_posts/2023-07-30-discrete-morse.md

 The blog introduces terms and results from Discrete Morse Theory that will eventually be helpful in understanding the paper **The Morse Theory of Cech and Delaunay Complexes** by U. Bauer and H. Edelsbrunner[^1].
 The textbook I adhered to learn the basics is the textbook "**Organized Collapse: An Introduction to Discrete Morse Theory**" by Dmitry N. Kozlov[^2].
 Additionally, Robin Forman's "A User's Guide To Discrete Morse Theory"[^3] is a very concise and useful introduction to Discrete Morse Theory.

 Firstly, Morse Theory is unrelated to Morse code although the pioneering people involved are  Marston Morse and Samuel Morse respectively.
 As the title suggests, discrete Morse theory is the "discretized" version of a branch of mathematics called Morse theory.
 A simple visual introduction to Morse Theory is given in the blog by Prof. Bastian Rieck titled "A visual introduction to Morse theory"[^4].
-In addition to this, the preface in the book by Dmitry N. Kozlov[^2] provides a good motivation behind the discrete morse theory.
+In addition to this, the preface in the book by Dmitry N. Kozlov[^2] provides a good motivation behind the discrete Morse theory.

 ### Elementary Simplicial Collapse
 Intuitively, an elementary simplicial collapse is a structured way of removing two simplices such that the resulting complex is still an abstract simplicial complex.
 The mathematical definition below explains the structured way of removing simplices.